kokokola694/jinglepuff/README.md

 Oh no, Team Rocket has stolen the townspeople's Pokemon and is getting away!
 But lucky for us, we can count on our hero, the dependable Jigglypuff, to save the day.

 ## Gameplay
-Jigglypuff must jump to navigate platforms and avoid falling off the map.
+Gameplay will involve a moving background, with Jigglypuff on the left and enemies approaching from the right.
+Jigglypuff must jump to avoid enemies as she chases Team Rocket.
 As the clumsy villains they are, Team Rocket has dropped some of the PokeBalls they stole - it's up to Jigglypuff to pick them up to return them to their Trainers (and receive bonus points).

 ## Functionality and MVP
-Gameplay will involve a moving background & platforms for the player to jump on.
 Players will be able to:
 * Jump on keystroke (spacebar)
 * Collect Pokeballs for points